python/cpython/Doc/library/compiler.rst

 call the :meth:`emit` method to emit a new bytecode.
 The basic code generator is specialized for modules, classes, and functions.
 An assembler converts that emitted instructions to the low-level bytecode format.
-It handles things like generator of constant lists of code objects and calculation of jump offsets.
+It handles things like generation of constant lists of code objects and calculation of jump offsets.